TheNuclearNexus/mecha-language-server/aegis-jetbrains/README.md

 <!-- Plugin description -->
-# JetBrains Aegis LSP Plugin
+# Aegis LSP Plugin for JetBrains IDEs

 This Plugin uses the Aegis LSP server to provide support for McFunction and Bolt files in JetBrains IDEs.